jampp/geeks/_src/_posts/2018-01-04-importance-of-serving-ads.markdown

 At the same time, how much value do impressions drive?
 It is clear that they play a key role in advertisers’ efforts to reach/engage users, but the current industry pricing models compensate deeper funnel interactions, i.e. clicks or events.
 Yet impressions are relevant.

 Another element to consider when assessing impression value is what the industry refers to as "frequency capping".
-From our research, there are not many articles published on this subject: a user's functional relationship of the number of impressions he is served and the likelihood of performing a desirable action, be it an install or an in-app-event.
+From our research, there are not many articles published on this subject: a user's functional relationship of the number of impressions a user is served and the likelihood of performing a desirable action, be it an install or an in-app-event.

 We make an initial approximation on establishing a limit to the amount of advertising messages shown to a unique user, expanding on this topic's technicalities, problems, perspectives and first methods to analyze the data.